valbercesar/pldotnet/README.md

 - set-returning functions, nicely mapped to iterators in C# and sequences in F#
 - table functions, as well as functions returning records or sets of records
 - full support for IN/OUT/INOUT functions
+- full support for trigger functions:
+    + trigger function arguments,
+    + old row and new row,
+    + row rewriting (where allowed by SQL), and
+    + all the standard trigger information: Name, When, Level, Event, Table Name, Table Schema, etc

+Data types and SPI are described below.

 ## Data type support

 We support 36 PostgreSQL types, with all mapped to their NPGSQL-standard dotnet types.
-The only notable exceptions are multirange, enum, and struct types, which we hope to add in the future.
+The only notable exceptions are multirange, enum, and struct types, all of which we hope to add in the future.
 All datatypes are nullable, have full array support, and are fully unit-tested for C# and F#.

 | PostgreSQL type  | Dotnet type                      |
 |------------------|----------------------------------|